ArneBinder/pie-datasets/dataset_builders/hf/cdcp/README.md

 ### Dataset Summary

 CDCP (a.k.a. *Cornell eRulemaking Corpus*; [Park and Cardie, 2018](https://aclanthology.org/L18-1257.pdf)) consists of 731 user comments from an eRulemaking platform in the English language.
-There are five types of components (`Fact`, `Testimony`, `Reference`, `Value`, and `Policy`) and two types of supporting relations (`Reason` and `Evidence`) are annotated on the basis of the study by Park et al. (2015).
-The resulting dataset contains 4931 elementary unit and 1221 support relation annotations. (pp. 1623-1624)
+There are five types of components (`fact`, `testimony`, `reference`, `value`, and `policy`) and two types of supporting relations (`reason` and `evidence`) are annotated on the basis of the study by Park et al. (2015).
+The resulting dataset contains 4931 elementary unit and 1221 support relation annotations (pp. 1623-1624).
+The spans are segmented into elementary units with a proposition consisting of a sentence or a clause, as well as a few non-argumentative units (Morio et al., 2022, p.
+642).

 ### Supported Tasks and Leaderboards